Lak1Lay/mempool-trading-bot/README.md

 ## About
 This is a cryptocurrency trading bot that uses mempool analysis to make trades.
 Sniper bot allows you to be one of the first buys on any token launch.
 On a token launch there is an initial pump of the price.
-Buying first and selling at the first peak can make you fast profits.
+Buying first and selling at the first peak can make you fast profits. `Its an a public version.`

 ![alt text](https://github.com/Lak1Lay/mempool-trading-bot/blob/main/screen.png?raw=true)